I, the Supreme: Genre

-The goal of the dictator novel is not to dissect and to analyze the rule of particular dictators with a focus on historical accuracy, but rather, to examine the more abstract nature of authority figures, and to question the idea of authority in general.
+The goal of the dictator novel is not to dissect and to analyze the rule of particular dictators with a focus on historical accuracy, but rather to examine the more abstract nature of authority figures and to question the idea of authority in general.
 To be considered a dictator novel, a book must have strong political themes that draw upon historical accounts, while critically examining the power held by an authoritarian figure, allowing the specific to explain the general.
-Although mostly associated with the Latin American Boom of the 1960s and 1970s, "all fictional depictions of the Latin American 'strong-man', it must be noted have an important antecedent in Domingo Faustino Sarmiento's Facundo, a work written as a sociological treatise".
+Although mostly associated with the Latin American Boom of the 1960s and 1970s, "all fictional depictions of the Latin American 'strong-man' have an important antecedent in Domingo Faustino Sarmiento's Facundo, a work written as a sociological treatise".

-Many dictator novels, including I the Supreme belong to the Latin American Boom, a literary movement which began in the 1960s and 1970s, when the work of a group of relatively young Latin American novelists became widely circulated in Europe and throughout the world.
+Many dictator novels, including I, the Supreme, belong to the Latin American Boom, a literary movement which began in the 1960s and 1970s, when the work of a group of relatively young Latin American novelists became widely circulated in Europe and throughout the world.
 The Boom novels were essentially modernist novels, which according to Pope, relied on superposition of different points of view, blurring time and linearity.
-He further notes, "linguistically self assured, it used the vernacular without apologies."
-Other notable characteristics of the Boom include the treatment of both "rural and urban settings," internationalism, an emphasis on both the historical and the political, as well as "questioning of regional as well as, or more than, national identity; awareness of hemisphereic as well as worldwide economic and ideological issues; polemicism; and timeliness."
+He further notes, "linguistically self-assured, it used the vernacular without apologies".
+Other notable characteristics of the Boom include the treatment of both "rural and urban settings", internationalism (an emphasis on both the historical and the political), as well as "questioning of regional as well as, or more than, national identity; awareness of hemisphereic as well as worldwide economic and ideological issues; polemicism; and timeliness".

 This is not the first fictional biographical work tied to Dr. Francia and his dictatorship.
 The American novelist Edward Lucas White published his El Supremo in 1916.
-As his extensive "selected bibliography on the history of Paraguay during the days of 'El Supremo,' Jose Gaspar Rodriguez de Francia" and brief Preface point out, White took great pains to make his historical novel quite realistic and historically accurate.
-The 1967 reprint has an additional brief 6-page Introduction to set the work in context.
+As his extensive "selected bibliography on the history of Paraguay during the days of 'El Supremo', José Gaspar Rodríguez de Francia" and brief preface point out, White took great pains to make his historical novel quite realistic and historically accurate.
+The 1967 reprint has an additional brief, six page introduction to set the work in context.
 White's novel covers the period from 1816 to 1817.

 Synopsis

 As critic John King notes, "it is impossible to summarize this extraordinary novel in a few lines.
-It incorporates the latest developments in linguistic theory and practice, talks of the arbitrariness and unreliability of language that purports to describe reality, rereads and comments upon the various histories and travelers’ accounts of Paraguay, ranges across the breadth of Latin American history, implicitly condemning Stroessner and debating with Fidel Castro, and exploring once again the gap between writer and reader."
+It incorporates the latest developments in linguistic theory and practice, talks of the arbitrariness and unreliability of language that purports to describe reality, rereads and comments upon the various histories and travelers' accounts of Paraguay, ranges across the breadth of Latin American history, implicitly condemning Stroessner and debating with Fidel Castro, and exploring once again the gap between writer and reader."

 The book does, however, start by promising a linear narrative.
 It opens with the title words, set in a font designed to look like handwriting, heralding what appears to be an official order: